 For this system to work properly, the nerves that signal the brain to empty the bladder and the bladder muscles themselves need to work together to hold urine and release it when the time is right.
 Factors such as childbirth, prostate surgery, stroke, diabetes, or other diseases can damage nerves and nerve pathways.
 In these cases, your urologist will recommend treatment.

 Urge incontinence – This is also known as overactive bladder or spasmodic bladder and happens when the bladder contracts at inappropriate times, caused by an overwhelming immediate urge to urinate.

 Overflow incontinence – When the bladder does not empty fully, it can overflow, leading to frequent urination and urine leakage, usually in small amounts.

-Bladder Control Loss in Men
+Loss of Bladder Control in Men

-Bladder Control Loss in Women
+Loss of Bladder Control in Women

 Pelvic organ prolapse, a shifting of the normal position of the bladder, rectum and/or uterus, can cause urine to leak, leading to incontinence.